Agency Hosting & Maintenance SOP: Building a Repeatable Operational Playbook

 Agency

+Hosting and maintenance can feel like unpredictable weather.
+Some days are calm.
+Other days bring surprise storms, late-night alerts, and stressed team members fighting to keep sites online.
 When your agency handles website hosting and maintenance services in a one-off way, everything feels harder.
-Every new client is a new setup.
-Every issue is a fresh fire.
-Margins shrink, people get tired, and no one is sure what was done last time.
+Every new client is a fresh setup.
+Every issue is a surprise fire.
+Margins shrink, people burn out, and no one remembers what was done last time.

-A clear standard operating procedure, or SOP, changes that.
-Instead of guessing what to do next, your team follows the same steps every time.
-Late-night emergencies turn into planned work with clear rules.
-You are not just reacting; you are running a system.
+A clear agency hosting maintenance SOP changes everything.
+Instead of guessing what to do next, your team follows the same proven steps every time.
+Late-night emergencies become planned work with clear rules.
+You shift from reactive firefighting to running a predictable system.
+Late winter is planning season for many agencies—the perfect moment to build this playbook before Q2 chaos begins.

-Designing an Onboarding Checklist That Protects Every Launch
+Step 1: Design an Onboarding Checklist That Protects Every Launch

 • DNS access and registrar details